 Long Let: A tenancy term that usually lasts over 6 months.

-Assured Shorthold Tenancies (AST): A very common type of tenancy.
+Assured shorthold tenancies (AST) are a very common type of tenancy.
 A landlord and tenant agree on the period of stay and amount of rent (this is usually short term); this amount cannot be increased during the AST.

 Sub-Let:

-Sub Let by Tenant: The tenant lets the property out to another tenant.
-Any tenant sub-let must have been approved by the landlord.
-A Tenancy Agreement is likely to state whether the landlord permits these sorts of sub-lets.
+Sublet by Tenant: The tenant lets the property out to another tenant.
+Any sublet by a tenant must have been approved by the landlord.
+A tenancy agreement is likely to state whether the landlord permits these sorts of sublets.

 Subject to Contract: A phrase used to confirm that an agreement is not yet legally binding.

-Holding Deposit: An initial deposit a tenant puts down on a property that they wish to reserve before signing the Tenancy Agreement.
-Once the agreement is signed, the holding deposit is then included as part of the Security Deposit.
-If the tenant is no longer moving into property and the agreement falls through, a landlord can decide to keep the holding deposit to settle the costs initiated and the inconvenience caused.
+holding deposit: an initial deposit a tenant puts down on a property that they wish to reserve before signing the tenancy agreement.
+Once the agreement is signed, the holding deposit is then included as part of the security deposit.
+If the tenant is no longer moving into the property and the agreement falls through, a landlord can decide to keep the holding deposit to settle the costs incurred and the inconvenience caused.

 Inventory: A list of contents and items in the property that have been checked for their condition before a tenant has moved in.
-The landlord will check the Inventory at the end of a Tenancy Agreement to ensure that the contents have been looked after by the tenant.
+The landlord will check the inventory at the end of a tenancy agreement to ensure that the contents have been taken care of by the tenant.

-Electrical Equipment (Safety) Regulations 1994: A law that requires all electrical appliances and installations to be maintained properly.
-Appliances additionally have to be checked regularly by a qualified and registered engineer.
+Electrical Equipment (Safety) Regulations (1994): A law that requires all electrical appliances and installations to be maintained properly.
+Appliances also have to be checked regularly by a qualified and registered engineer.

-Portable Appliance Test (PAT): Performed in the UK, electrical appliances have to be routinely checked for safety.
-This is also known as In-service Inspection and Testing of Electrical Equipment.
+Portable Appliance Test (PAT): As performed in the UK, electrical appliances have to be routinely checked for safety.
+This is also known as “in-service inspection and testing of electrical equipment.”

-Gas Safety Certificate: A record that is legally mandatory for all UK rental properties that have gas appliance.
-This is also known as a CP12 Certificate.
-Part of the Gas Safety Regulations Act 1998 act; regulations that regard installation of appliances using Natural Gas and Liquefied Petroleum Gas (LPG).
+Gas Safety Certificate: A document that is legally required for all UK rental properties with gas appliances.
+This is also known as a CP12 certificate. part of the Gas Safety Regulations Act of 1998; regulations that regard the installation of appliances using natural gas and liquefied petroleum gas (LPG).

 One of our qualified Gas Safe Registered engineers can come to your property every year to check your appliances, provide you with valuable safety information and issue you a CP12 certificate.

 Energy Performance Certificate: A legal requirement that a landlord must obtain before they place their property on the market.
-An accredited Energy Assessor evaluates the energy efficiency of a property and generates an EPC; this is likely measured on a scale from A-G.
+An accredited energy assessor evaluates the energy efficiency of a property and generates an EPC, which is likely measured on a scale from A to G.

 If you are still in doubt about signing a tenancy agreement or leasing a property, seek professional assistance.